 |Spring||4 to 20||Harvest spears for 6 to 8 weeks|

-Once your bed is well established you can expect 50 to 70 lbs of organic strawberries and 20 lbs of organic asparagus every year.
-Here in BC both those crops are premium priced.
+Once your bed is well established, you can expect 50 to 70 lbs of organic strawberries and 20 pounds of organic asparagus every year.
+Here in BC, both those crops are premium priced.
 That makes it well worth the effort to prepare the bed and get this going as soon as you can, once you have your homestead.

 Pull any weeds that grow through the mulch and keep the bed weed-free.
 Water, only if necessary, to maintain soil moisture.
 Too much water will cause the ripening berries to mold.

-Harvest asparagus spears, 7 to 10 inches long, that are finger thick, by cutting or breaking them off at ground level.
-During the peak of the season you may need to harvest twice a day.
-Harvest for 4 to 6 weeks in the 3rd year and then stop and allow the fonds to grow and nourish the root system.
+Harvest asparagus spears when they are 7 to 10 inches long and are finger thick, by cutting or breaking them off at ground level.
+During the peak of the season, you may need to harvest twice a day.
+Harvest for 4 to 6 weeks in the 3rd year and then stop and allow the fronds to grow and nourish the root system.

 Harvest strawberries as they ripen in the second year, and each year after that.
-Strawberries do not continue to ripen after picking so wait until the berries are fully red before picking.
-Midseason varieties have a long harvest season of at least 4 weeks from mid June to mid July, depending on your last frost date.
+Strawberries do not continue to ripen after picking so wait until the berries are entirely red before picking.
+Midseason varieties have a long harvest season of at least four weeks from mid-June to mid-July, depending on your last frost date.

 Hand-pick slugs and other pests from the plants.
 Keep the bed weed free.
-Add more mulch if the mulch is reduced by compaction or decomposition.
+Add more mulch if it becomes reduced by compaction or decomposition.

-After the harvest is finished, pull back the mulch on the rows and side dress the rows with finished compost and add additional straw mulch around the plants.
-Do this at least 4 weeks before your expected frost, so that the plants don’t have tender growth that will be damaged by frost.
+After the harvest, pull back the mulch on the rows and side dress the rows with finished compost and add additional straw mulch around the plants.
+Do this at least four weeks before your expected frost, so that the plants don’t have tender growth that will be damaged by frost.

 Asparagus-Strawberry Planting in a nutshell